HealthTree-Research-Team/htcrosstabs/README.md

 You can also do statistical analysis quickly, like an ANOVA, chi-square, or Rao-Scott corrected chi-square test with `get_*_p_value()` functions.
-Post hocs return a symmetric data frame/matrix of pairwise p-values, which are by default corrected using the Benjamini-Hochberg correction.
+Post-hocs can be done with the `get_*_posthoc()` functions.
+Post-hocs return a symmetric data frame/matrix of pairwise p-values, which are by default corrected using the Benjamini-Hochberg correction.
 You can change the correction method with `method = ...`, or you can disable correction completely with `p.adj = FALSE`.

 ``` r
 new_crosstab <- crosstab(length_by_species, "species")